Great news! Oregon Governor Kate Brown signed a Proclamation declaring August 15th, 2018 Oregon Native Bees Conservation Day!

 - Learn how to cultivate bee-friendly gardens

-- Learn more about the overall economic impact of bee decline (Beyond Toxics blog)
+- Learn more about the overall economic impact of bee decline (blog)

-- Read the latest research: “Pesticides & pollinator decline” (Pesticide Action Network)
+- Research: “Pesticides & pollinator decline” (Pesticide Action Network)

 - Field Guide to Willamette Valley Native Bees (PDF)